 Community banks were the first ones to begin processing PPP loan applications.
 Find a list of approved community banks near you using the SBA Lender tool.

 Lender matchers are companies that specialize in matching small businesses with a suitable bank partner from their pool of lenders.
 There is no fee to apply through their service.
 The lender matcher will receive a small commission from the lender, which is paid out of the origination bonus the SBA provides to the bank.

+Fintech lenders are financial service providers that have established partnerships with non-traditional banks to provide PPP lending services.
 For the very first time, the SBA and the Treasury have allowed non-traditional banks to participate in lending.